From classical to contemporary, from video journalism or wedding documentary videos to pure dreams.

 INDEPENDENT SURVEY: Among brides who used a friend or family member to videotape their wedding, nearly half (49%) say they would hire a professional if they had it all to do over again!

-The second biggest problem I’ve seen is that family members miss crucial moments.
-Your family member or friend will want to enjoy him or herself at your event and not be burdened with running the camera.
+The second biggest problem is your volunteer will want to enjoy him or herself at your event and not be burdened with running the camera.
 They have great intentions at first but tend to lose focus on the job at hand and be distracted with the joyous day.
 A good professional is never distracted, will blend into the ceremony and celebration, and will miss nothing.

 The third problem I’ve seen is that a nonprofessional family member or even a professional friend will be MORE intrusive rather than less.
 They don't have the experience to know how to get the best shots, to avoid getting in the way of the audience, and to politely maneuver through crowds to get the right angle.
 Even someone experienced with video but with little experience shooting weddings will have a lot of trouble getting the important shots.